 But what if the character takes a life of his own…I mean, that’s great, right?
 It drives the story along, creates a more natural piece of fiction.
 But what if the character becomes uncontrollable?

-It doesn’t happen with all of my characters, but every now and then the odd boy (or girl) takes it upon himself to reveal an idiosyncrasy or personality flaw that bends and twists my story-line in a fashion that redefines it.
+It doesn’t happen with all of my characters, but every now and then the odd boy (or girl) seems to take it upon himself to reveal an idiosyncrasy or personality flaw that bends and twists my story-line in a fashion that redefines it.
 It’s not always a negative awareness.
 Sometimes it’s a good revelation, but one that ultimately affects the story in some way.

-Still, I allow him to let loose, and all I can do is follow his lead and hope that he behaves as best he can.
-Should the revelation be a negative one, I find myself in a bind.
+Still, I allow him to let loose, because I give it all to the Lord and my God may have a plan that I’m yet to comprehend, and all I can do is follow His lead, hoping that the character behaves as best he can.
+Should the revelation be a negative one, -one that is simply rebellious and obviously not a gift from the Lord, I find myself in a bind.
 In order to maintain the integrity of the story, I am forced to lay down the law.

-I have to remind my character of what expected of him, to a certain extent, of course.
+I have to remind my character of what’s expected of him, to a certain extent, of course.